ParisRubyWorkshop/sinatra-api/README.md

 You can install the gems project with `bundle install`.

-You can run the tests with `bundle exec rspec`
+You can run the tests with `bundle exec rspec`.

+You can start the server with `bundle exec rackup`.

 Have fun!